stephanie-K/practitioner-stories/comms.md

 We are going to try to produce more of them as a different way to present the data.

-For now, just two, to explain the big Miro board
+For now, just two, to explain the big Miro board showing all our insights over the five themes

 ### Quick tour of the Miro board